 Key descriptionThe description for the key option pressed by callers on the keypad.

 This report shows detailed call history data.
-This information can be used to view trends at a high level or drill down to specific call types, which can be used to understand calling behavior.
+Use this information to view trends at a high level or drill down to specific call types, for understanding the calling behavior.

 Column Name